HE-Arc/1d6/README.md

 # 1d6
-Allows indecisive groups of people to find a place where to eat
+Allows indecisive groups of people to find a place to eat